Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 What is LearnDash?

 LearnDash is a learning management system (or LMS).
 If you’re not sure what an LMS is, briefly, it’s software designed to help you create an online course including management of users, progress tracking, and more.
-LearnDash is a self hosted LMS which means you host it on your own hosting account.
-Specifically, it’s a WordPress LMS plugin so you’ll need to install WordPress first, then install the LearnDash plugin through your WordPress admin.
+LearnDash is a self-hosted LMS which means you host it on your own hosting account.
+Specifically, it’s a WordPress LMS plugin so you’ll need to install WordPress first, then install the LearnDash plugin through your WordPress dashboard.

 Once you’ve installed the plugin, you’re ready to start setting up your online course.
 LearnDash will enable you to set-up your courses, lessons, topics, and even quizzes from within your WordPress admin.
 You’ll be able to customize and add-on to the core functionality of LearnDash with other plugins to create a highly interactive online course.